openstack/ironic/doc/source/admin/troubleshooting.rst

     $ openstack --os-username=admin --os-user-domain-name=default --os-system-scope all baremetal node list

-You can alternatively issue a `system-scoped token <https://docs.openstack.org/keystone/latest/admin/tokens-overview.html#operation_create_system_token>`_ and re-use further commands with that token, or even generate a new system scoped account with a role of ``member``.
+You can alternatively issue a `system-scoped token <https://docs.openstack.org/keystone/latest/admin/tokens-overview.html#operation_create_system_token>`_ and reuse further commands with that token, or even generate a new system scoped account with a role of ``member``.

 Changing/Assigning an Owner